Introduction to Oil Painting: Glass and Fabric (Indirect Methods)

 May 12 - Female Model

-$35 plus tips for the model.
+$30 plus tips for the model. $5 off if you bring a friend!
 Please register below.

 Introduction to Figure Drawing